MuriungiPatrick/Bootstrap-5-Theming-Kit/README.md

 ## Getting started

 1. Clone this repo
-2. Then navigate to the clone project which will be (Bootstrap-5-Theming-Kit)
+2. Then cd into to the clone project which will be (Bootstrap-5-Theming-Kit)
 3. Run npm install
 4. Then on your terminal run ``npm run compile:sass`` to Compile bootstrap.scss and then make sure you link the bootstrap.css stylesheet( check inside css folder ) to the head section of the theming-kit.html
 5. Look at theming-kit.html (ideally with a local development webserver) on VS Code liveserver extension is enough.